 A safe (nontoxic) alternative: Orchids

-Dumb cane (also known as dumb cane, tropic snow, or exotica): If you’ve got one in the house, trash it fast: ingesting this plant can cause your cat or dog severe swelling and burning of the mouth, difficulty swallowing and/or breathing, and even death.
+Known as dumb cane, tropic snow, or exotica: If you’ve got one in the house, trash it fast: ingesting this plant can cause your cat or dog severe swelling and burning of the mouth, difficulty swallowing and/or breathing, and even death.

 A safe (nontoxic) alternative: Spider plant

-Elephant ear: (also known as caladium, taro, pai, ape, cape, via, via sori, or malanga): Forget the pink-centered pretty leaves—this colorful plant results in a toxic reaction for pets: difficulty swallowing, swelling and burning of the mouth, excessive drooling, and vomiting.
+Called caladium, taro, pai, ape, cape, via, via sori, or malanga: Forget the pink-centered pretty leaves—this colorful plant results in a toxic reaction for pets: difficulty swallowing, swelling and burning of the mouth, excessive drooling, and vomiting.

 A safe (nontoxic) alternative: Zebra plant